-Nomex® Flame Resistant Laundry Care Instructions
+Ammonia Cure (Indura) Flame Resistant Laundry Care Instructions

-3. What wash cycle and water temperature should I use?
+1. What wash cycle and water temperature should I use?

 5. What about other laundry aids?

 Starch, fabric softener, and other laundry additives can coat the fiber and mask flame resistant performance.
 They may also serve as fuel in case of combustion.
 Their use is not recommended.
 If you wish, one softener sheet may be used in the clothes dryer.
 Liquid softeners should not be used.
-NOMEX® has a static dissipative fiber in the blend to reduce nuisance static.
-A build-up of fabric softener on the fabric decreases wickability that reduces comfort.

-6. What about drying?
+6. What about drying and ironing?